samitkumarpatel/help/unix_linux.md

 ### search ###
  * grep --help
- * grep -r 'search string' . - will search the search string in the (.) dir or current directory
+ # will search the search string in the (.) dir or current directory
+ * grep -r 'search string' .

 ### other ###
  * nc -zvv localhost 27017 -  ping from command line